 OPC 10000-7 specifies several policies which are identified by a specific unique URI.
 To improve interoperability among vendors’ products, Server and Publisher products implement these policies rather than define their own.
 Clients and Subscribers support the same policies.

-OPC UA Client and Server products are certified against Profiles that are defined in OPC 10000-7.
-Some of the Profiles specify security functions and others specify other functionality that is not related to security.
+OPC UA Client and Server products are certified against Profiles that are described in OPC 10000-7.
+Some of the Profiles specify security functions and others specify other functionality that are not related to security.
 The Profiles impose requirements on the certified products but they do not impose requirements on how the products are used.
 A consistent minimum level of security is required by the various Profiles.
 However, different Profiles specify different details such as which encryption algorithms are required for which OPC UA functions.
 If a problem is found in one encryption algorithm then the OPC Foundation can define a new Profile that is similar, but that specifies a different encryption algorithm that does not have a known problem.
-OPC 10000-7 is the normative specification of the Profiles, but Profiles are maintained in an on-line application (https://profiles.opcfoundation.org) allowing for updating of Profiles, especially security related profiles, in a more timely manner than allowed by documentation publication cycles.
+OPC 10000-7 is the informative specification of the Profiles, but Profiles are normatively defined in an on-line application (https://profiles.opcfoundation.org) allowing for updating of Profiles, especially security related profiles, in a more timely manner than allowed by documentation publication cycles.

 Each security mechanism in OPC UA is provided in OPC UA Applications in accordance with the Profiles with which the OPC UA Application complies.
-At the site, however, the security mechanisms may be deployed optionally.
+At the site, however, the security mechanisms could be deployed optionally.
 In this way each individual site has all of the OPC UA security functions available and can choose which of them to use to meet its security objectives.

 Security Profiles describe a Profile “None” that is used for testing, but if any other more secure Profiles are available this Profile is disabled by default.
 Profile “None” provides no security.